facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/getting_started.rst

 Example
 -------

-For demonstration purpose, we will pick a simple example for :code:`matmul` layer.
+For demonstration purposes, we illustrate a simple :code:`matmul` operation backed by TC.

 .. code-block:: python

     import tensor_comprehensions as tc
     import torch
-    lang = """
+    mm = """
     def matmul(float(M,K) A, float(N,K) B) -> (output) {
         output(m, n) +=!
 A(m, r_k) * B(n, r_k)
     }
     """
-    matmul = tc.define(lang, name="matmul")
+    matmul = tc.define(mm, "matmul", tc.MappingOptions('naive'))
     mat1, mat2 = torch.randn(3, 4).cuda(), torch.randn(4, 5).cuda()
     out = matmul(mat1, mat2)

-As you can see, with just 3-4 lines of code, you can get a reasonably fast CUDA code for an operation you want.
+With a few lines of code, you can get a functional CUDA implementation for an operation expressed in TC.
 Read the documentation for finding out more.